BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ### Duplicated mesh method

 > Note that this method assumes that the mesh is **not** solidified/extruded to create faces on the inside.
 You do not want to create a solidified cloth mesh.
-It should always be planar.
+It should always be a plane.
 {.is-warning}

 In **Object Mode**, select the mesh object you'll be applying the physics to from the **Outliner**